 You also will often gain a wider aperture rating in prime lenses, which allows for more light and a shallower depth of field.

-A few examples of shows that make use of the zoom lens would be The Office, Parks & Rec, and Brooklyn 99.
+A few examples of comedy shows that make use of the zoom lens on a regular basis would be The Office, Parks & Rec, and Brooklyn 99.

 Wes Anderson also uses zoom lenses in his films, and he uses them for dramatic zooms and as well as a bit of comedy.

 The famous Vertigo shot was created by simultaneously zooming in with the lens and dollying backward.
 This changed the focal length of the lens while keeping the same relative shot composition.

 Parfocal refers to a lens that will stay in relative focus while the focal length of a zoom lens is changed.
 Any lens that is considered parfocal must be categorized as a zoom lens because the focal length of a prime lens cannot be changed.

 If you plan to use a zoom lens on your next project and want to change focal length while recording, it’s better to have a parfocal lens.

 Keeping your subject in focus while also changing the focal length is a nearly impossible task on a varifocal zoom lens.